lightscapevr/website/markdown/getting-started-quest.md

 * On Quest 2/Pro, with VR Sketch 18 or later, you should get smooth results up to 500'000 or 600'000 faces (again, as an order of magnitude).

+* On Quest 3, with VR Sketch 19 or later, the limit is around 800'000 faces, always as an order of magnitude.

 In VR, you can check the rendering speed (images computed per seconds) in the Settings dialog.
 The normal rendering speed of the Quest is 72 frames per second; we don't recommend looking at models at less than 40